ainefernandez/F1Strategy/README.md

 This data was obtained from Pirelli, the official and only current tyre supplier for Formula 1.

+### 🏁 NLaps

+The [NLaps.csv](NLaps.csv) file contains the **total number of race laps** for each circuit.

+This information is essential for calculating variables like **RacePercentage**.

 ### 🏎️ Dry Quick Laps

-The [DryQuickLaps.csv](DryQuickLaps.csv) file contains information from laps driven in **dry conditions** only.
+The [DryQuickLaps.csv](DryQuickLaps.csv) file contains data from laps driven in **dry conditions** only.
 Races affected by rain were excluded to maintain consistency in tyre performance and strategy evaluation.
 Additionally, only **competitive laps** were kept, filtered according to Formula 1’s 107% rule — meaning each lap had to be within 107% of the fastest lap.

 This dataset includes the following variables: